 Email: Survey Officer

-Markree Observatory (1831-1902), Markree Castle, Markree, established by E. J.Cooper at his home.
+Markree Observatory (1831-1902), Markree Castle, Collooney, established by Edward Joshua Cooper at his home.
 The primary instrument being a 13-inch refracting telescope with a lens by Cauchoix, Paris and mount by Thomas Grubb (1834).
-Assisted by his observers (Dr William Doberck etc.), Andrew Graham, Cooper made observations of minor planets and a catalogue of ecliptic stars.
+Later after Cooper’s death in 1872 his nephew took over the observatory, appointing Dr William Doberck in succession to Andrew Graham the first observer.
+Later the director was Albert Marth succeeding Doberck followed by Frederick William Henkel.
+Observations of minor planets and a catalogue of ecliptic stars were undertaken.
 In 1927 the telescope was sold to a Jesuit seminary in Hong Kong.
-Damaged during the Second World War, the telescope lens is preserved at Manila observatory (MNRAS, 11, 1850–51, 104; Howse 1986).
+Damaged during the Second World War, the telescope lens is preserved at Manila observatory (‘Reports of the Council’, MNRAS, 11, 1851, 104-5; Howse 1986).